-- Offers leadership development, mentoring and educational opportunities to ISU students interested in politics, public service and women’s issues through the Legacy of Heroines scholarship program; the Leadership Studies Program, which offers both a certificate and a minor; and sponsorship and co-sponsorship of conferences, workshops and retreats;
+- Offers leadership development and mentoring opportunities to ISU students interested in politics, public service and women’s issues through the Legacy of Heroines scholarship program and undergraduate internships;

-- Fosters research on issues related to women and politics through the Archives of Women’s Political Communication, annual Carrie Chapman Catt Prize for Research on Women and Politics, and studies conducted by center staff and students;
+- Fosters research on issues related to gender and politics through the Archives of Women’s Political Communication, Women in Iowa Politics Database, Gender Balance Project, Carrie Chapman Catt Prize for Research on Women and Politics, and other studies conducted by center staff and students;

-- Brings prominent women leaders, national and international scholars, and political activists and practitioners to campus for lectures, programs and seminars through the Mary Louise Smith Chair in Women and Politics and in collaboration with other programs with a focus on women’s leadership, women and politics, and women’s issues; and
+- Brings prominent women leaders, scholars, and political activists and practitioners to campus through the Mary Louise Smith Chair in Women and Politics and in collaboration with other programs with a focus on women’s leadership, gender and politics, and women’s issues;

-- Encourages women and men to pursue careers in politics, public administration and public service through the Ready to Run® Iowa campaign training program and by hosting the visits of local, state, national and international leaders who serve as mentors and role models.
+- Encourages women and men to pursue careers in politics, public administration, and public service through the Ready to Run® Iowa campaign training program; and